-Today, there are six CILs across Israel, with several more in the development and planning phase.
+Today, there are seven CILs across Israel.
 Serving an average of 1,000 people a year, each center is a hub of activity that focuses on helping people with disabilities develop skills to lead independent lives and participate socially and professionally in Israeli society.
 A normal week at any CIL may include peer counseling and self-help groups, educational sessions to provide advice on accessing rights and services, advice on assistive devices, employment training, social change advocacy activities and, of course, lots of fun, social events for CIL members and people across the community.

-Additionally, as thousands of Israelis with disabilities live simply too far from a CIL to participate, JDC launched Safety Net in 2014.
-Safety Net is an online platform offering interactive workshops, one-on-one chat rooms with trained professionals, social worker support, customized exercises classes and much more.
+Additionally, as thousands of Israelis with disabilities live simply too far from a CIL to participate, JDC launched the virtual CIL online.
+Through the online platform, people can partake in interactive workshops, one-on-one chat rooms with trained professionals, social worker support, customized exercises classes and much more.
 CIL services are now available for all people with disabilities in Israel, no matter where they are.
 And it’s all easily accessible from www.cil.org.il.

 For questions, contact Ido Granot at IdoG@jdc.org.